Does the Bible Require Unconditional Support for Israel?

 Galatians 3:29

 This isn't "replacement theology."
 It's fulfillment.
 God didn't break His promise to Abraham.
 He kept it perfectly in Christ.
-The promise was always about bringing blessing to all nations through Abraham's line, and that's exactly what happened.

 Go deeper: The full biblical case →